icaroribeiro/hash-code-challenge/README.md

 The **microservice 2** is responsible for the management of users, products, promotions and discounted dates.

-**go/cmd/server**: it contains the configuration and implementation of the gRPC server, as well as the exposure of a HTTP server to accept HTTP requests to API *endpoints* and send them to the corresponding server services.
+**go/cmd/server**: it contains the configuration and implementation of the gRPC server, as well as the exposure of a HTTP server to accept API requests and send them to the corresponding server services.

 **go/internal/grpc/entities**: it contains the outputs related to **protocol buffers** entities resulting from the execution of **proto-gen.sh** script.

 **go/internal/grpc/services**: it contains the outputs related to **protocol buffers** services resulting from the execution of **proto-gen.sh** script.

-**go/internal/grpc/services/impl**: it contains the implementation of the services related to the handling of HTTP requests to the API *endpoints*, as well as the elaboration of responses.
+**go/internal/grpc/services/impl**: it contains the implementation of the services related to the handling of API requests, as well as the elaboration of its responses.

 **go/internal/grpc/services/impl_test**: it contains the tests of the implementation of the services using the **Go** language test package.

-**go/internal/grpc/services/server**: it contains an abstraction of the server that allows to "attach" some resources to make them available during requests to the API calls.
+**go/internal/grpc/services/server**: it contains an abstraction of the server that allows to "attach" some resources to make them available during the API requests.
 Here, it's used to store a structure that holds attributes to manage the database and the access addresses to operate with the **microservice 1** via gRPC.

-**go/internal/middleware**: it contains intermediate validations of parameters transmitted via requests to API *endpoints*.
+**go/internal/middlewares**: it contains intermediate validations of parameters transmitted via API requests.

 **go/internal/models**: it contains the definition of the data entities used by both the API and the database.